Purchases made through links earn us a small commission, at no extra cost to you.

 On our next romantic trip to St. Augustine, we really want to go on a sunset sailboat tour.
 We’d also like to sample some handcrafted chocolates during a tour of Whetstone’s Chocolate Factory, explore Anastasia State Park and the grounds of Mission Nombre de Dios, take in some live music, and spend more time on the beaches.
 Oh, and getting pampered together at a luxury spa sounds fabulous too!

-With so many romantic things to do in St. Augustine, 2 days is not nearly enough!
+With so many romantic things to do in St. Augustine, two days is not nearly enough!

 More Photos of St. Augustine